NIH-NLM/nlm-ckn-ui/README.md

 - `data/arangodb/` - Contains the database files (databases, engine-rocksdb, etc.)
 - `data/arangodb-apps/` - Empty directory for ArangoDB apps

 > **Note:** The ArangoDB data archive is generated from the ETL process.
 See https://github.com/NIH-NLM/cell-kn-etl-results for more details on creating the data build.
+You will need to update your .env file with the exact password used during database creation.

 ### 2. Build React Frontend